-Other measures to keep baby safe while sleeping has since been added to the list of should-dos, from keeping the crib or other sleeping space clear of blankets, bumpers, stuffed animals and such, to regulating the room temperature and using a fan to keep air moving, to banning all smoking from the household.
+Other measures to keep baby safe while sleeping have since been added to the list of should-do's, from keeping the crib or other sleeping space clear of blankets, bumpers, stuffed animals and such, to regulating the room temperature and using a fan to keep air moving, to banning all smoking from the household.

 A Mattress for Peace of Mind

-You might want at this point (if you didn’t earlier) to consider a new, breathable mattress.
+At this point, you might want to consider a new, breathable mattress (if you hadn't thought of it earlier).
 No, it’s not that the mattress can “breathe,” but that your child, if she ends up face down, can breathe through it.
-The latest, high-tech comfy mattresses like the Newton Crib Mattress are made of a food-grade polymer fill that allows air to circulate through it.
-This does a few things:
+The latest, high-tech comfy mattresses like the Newton Crib Mattress are made of food-grade polymer fill that allows air to circulate through it, which does a few things: